 Tea Gardens Cottage changed its name to Southern Community Welfare in 1999.
-With staff moving in and out of the organisation over the years, Southern Community Welfare continued to provide the services envisioned by Anthony Sell.

 Under the leadership of Susan Foyle (2010-2014) the team at Southern Community Welfare worked at increasing their professional and ethical standards of practice through changes in policy, operations and staffing to lay the foundations of our service as it is today.
 Services were expanded according to community concern including support for deliberate self-harm and suicide post vention.
 Services to support children and families, the homeless and domestic violence were also added providing case management and practical support to the marginalised and vulnerable across the Sutherland Shire and beyond.
 Counselling services expanded to include psychological interventions for most significant mental health conditions as well as relationships, depression, anxiety and stress.